mrsamlee/Egg-Fun/README.md

 Partical-Egg-Bomb-Mini-Game
 ===========================
-This plugin allows players to turn eggs into grenades. command to activate this plugin is "/eggTNT".
+This plugin allows players to turn eggs into grenades.
+The command to activate this plugin is "/eggTNT".